kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

      defaulting to `Basic` when the field is omitted.

 - **Downgrade:**
-  1. Disable the feature gate and downgrade kube-controller-manager.
+  Disable the feature gate on both kube-controller-manager and kube-apiserver.
+With the gate disabled on kube-apiserver, it clears `spec.scheduling` on create and ignores it on update.
-  2. The API server clears `spec.scheduling` on writes (preserving an already-set value on the stored object), and the controller stops compiling `Workload`/`PodGroup`.
+  With the gate disabled on kube-controller-manager, the controller stops compiling `Workload`/`PodGroup`.
+If the gate is left enabled on kube-apiserver, `spec.scheduling` is still served and accepted even though no controller acts on it.

-  3. Existing `Workload` and `PodGroup` objects remain.
-  4. Jobs with `schedulingGroup.podGroupName` on their pods continue to run (the field is ignored).
-  5. New pods will not have `schedulingGroup.podGroupName` set.
+  Existing `Workload` and `PodGroup` objects remain and Jobs with `schedulingGroup.podGroupName` on their pods continue to run and new pods will not have `schedulingGroup.podGroupName` set.

 - **Behavior change between alphas:** in v1.36, indexed fully-parallel Jobs were automatically gang-scheduled; in v1.37 those same Jobs default to `Basic` unless the user sets